Nexmo/station/_documentation/voice/voice-api/guides/ncco.md

 source: '_examples/voice/ncco/actions'
 ```

 For your NCCO to execute correctly, the JSON syntax must be valid.
-It is better to generate JSON dynamically using a JSON library than to attempt to write it yourself programatically.
+It is better to generate JSON dynamically using a JSON library than to attempt to write it yourself programmatically.

 The actions you can use in an NCCO are: